crsullivan/BetterBolus/README.md

 Due to Blood Glucose being affected by hundreds more variables than one can realistically ask a user to account for (like exact altitude, an objective measurement of their stress levels, the exact level of caffeine currently in their bloodtstream, etc) liberties are taken by the program in predicting a realistic potential outcome based off what the user can reliably provide.
 A pseudo-random number generator is used to establish a certain controlled level of variance and unpredictability in blood these glucose models.

 ## Version 2
 I am planning on refactoring into a standalone executable that should be able to run on any desktop environment.
 This will improve accessibility and user friendliness.
-V2 expected by January 15th, 2021.
+V2 expected by EOD January 15th, 2021.